mpr89/AllYouNeedIsWheel/README.md

 # AllYouNeedIsWheel

-AllYouNeedIsWheel is a financial options trading assistant that connects to Interactive Brokers (IB) to help analyze, visualize, and recommend option trading strategies.
-It retrieves portfolio data, analyzes options chains, and presents recommendations through a user-friendly web interface.
+AllYouNeedIsWheel is a financial options trading assistant specifically designed for the "Wheel Strategy" that connects to Interactive Brokers (IB).
+It helps traders analyze, visualize, and execute the wheel strategy effectively by retrieving portfolio data, analyzing options chains for cash-secured puts and covered calls, and presenting recommendations through a user-friendly web interface.

 ## Features

 - **Portfolio Dashboard**: View your current portfolio positions, value, and performance metrics
+- **Wheel Strategy Focus**: Specialized tools for implementing the wheel strategy (selling cash-secured puts and covered calls)
-- **Options Analysis**: Analyze option chains for any stock ticker
+- **Options Analysis**: Analyze option chains to find the best cash-secured puts and covered calls for any stock ticker
-- **Trading Recommendations**: Get option trade recommendations
+- **Trading Recommendations**: Get wheel strategy trade recommendations with projected premium income
 - **Interactive Web Interface**: Modern, responsive web application with data visualizations
 - **API Integration**: Backend API to interact with Interactive Brokers
-- **Order Management**: Create, cancel, and execute option orders through the dashboard
+- **Order Management**: Create, cancel, and execute wheel strategy option orders through the dashboard

 ## Prerequisites